Onarsaurus/Dream-Tasker/README.md

 Welcome to the Dream Tasker.

-Origin: This was a personal idea for practice, then a school project, and back to personal project.
+Origin: This was a personal idea for practice, then a school project, and now a personal project.

 The Goal: The goal with this project is for it to become a swiss army knife of sorts in the realm of task managment.
 With a calendar for organizing events (using calendar.js), lists for marking down task and goals, budgeting/ financial support with the inclusion of charts (most likely using chart.js), and as much more as can be crammed in.